BrownandCaldwell-Public/WIPTools/README.md

 ArcGIS-based geoprocessing tools for Watershed Improvement Plans

 ## Deploying
 Because WIP Tools is implemented as a python toolbox, you can place the .pyt file in any location and access it via your ArcCatalog window in ArcMap.
 However, it does require the (2) .pyd files to be placed in the same location.
-Additionaly there are a collection of text files used for specifying project-specific modeling parameters taht should be kept with the .pyt.
+Additionaly there are a collection of text files used for specifying project-specific modeling parameters that should be kept with the .pyt.
 Therefore, it will usually be sensible to have a copy of all these files in the project directory.

 Because WIP Tools is implemented as a python toolbox, it can run in any version of ArcGIS (YMMV and testing should be done for versions prior to 10.3)